GiorgiaAuroraAdorni/booktique/README.md

 ```

 An alternative to `docker-compose up` is the command `docker-compose up --build` that allows the rebuild of the app.
-The application will be available at <http://localhost:8080/> .
-In addition, the `docker-compose.yml` file also starts an instance of pgAdmin to
-access the database directly: you can reach it at <http://localhost:5005/>.
+The database is available at <http://localhost:5432/>, (you can find the necessary credentials to access to pgAdmin and interact with the model in the `docker-compose.yml`).

 Docker Compose also allows to locally run the unit tests: